Excel VBA Code

 The copied VBA code will be executed in your window.

 #2 – Save the Workbook with VBA Code

-I know you don’t need any special introduction to save the excel file, but when it comes to VBA code contained excel workbook you need one special introduction.
+I know you don’t need any special introduction to save the excel file, but when it comes to the VBA code contained excel workbook, you need one special introduction.

-If the workbook is already saved and you just copied VBA code then you need to change the file extension because when you click on save option you will see below alert message.
+If the workbook is already saved and you just copied VBA code, then you need to change the file extension because when you click on the save option, you will see below alert message.

 This says the workbook you are trying to save contains a VB project, cannot be saved as a normal excel workbook.
 You need to save this workbook as a “Macro-Enabled” workbook.

-Click on Save As or press F12 key, you will see below a window.
+Click on Save As or press the F12 key, you will see below a window.

 Enter the file name as per your wish but select the Save as type “Excel Macro-Enabled Workbook (*.xlsm)